 The Windows Subsystem for Linux (WSL) seems to be mature enough now to give it another shot.
 Copy and paste, and other simple annoyances that kept me away before are working better.
 Also, I’ve been reading that nvm (Node Version Manager) works now, so here goes.

-As a precursor, note that my system is Windows 10 Professional (version 1709, build 16299.309) and is fully up to date with WSL enabled and Ubuntu installed from the Windows Store.
+The following has been tested on Windows 10 Professional (version 1709, build 16299.309) with WSL enabled and Ubuntu installed from the Windows Store.
+It’s also working fine on the current May 2019 Update, version 1903.

 If it has been a while, first thing I like to do with the Ubuntu app is update and upgrade the ubuntu Linux packages.
 First update the package database with